CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 ## Contributions and Feedback

-For contributions, issues, or enhancements, please [open an issue or create a PR](https://github.com/meraki/dashboard-api-ansible/issues).
+For contributions, issues, or enhancements, [open an issue or create a PR](https://github.com/meraki/dashboard-api-ansible/issues).

 ## Release Management

 We adhere to [Semantic Versioning](https://semver.org/).
-Version updates will align with Cisco Meraki product updates, REST API changes, and Python SDK releases.
+Version updates align with Cisco Meraki product updates, REST API changes, and Python SDK releases.